SirPaws/llvm-project/README.md

-# Branch Info
+this branch adds a new keyword to C (not C++). namely the `_Operator` keyword. which allows operator overloading in C.

-this branch adds a new keyword in C mode. namely the `_Operator` keyword, which allows operator overloading in C.
+The Idea wasn't mine, it was shamelessly stolen from this [tweet](https://twitter.com/__phantomderp/status/1553407797613760513)

-I've chosen to name this feature operator binding as that is what's actually happening. here is a short example showing how this extension works
+here is a short example showing how this extension works
 ```c
 typedef struct vec3 { float x, y, z; } vec3;